 Fine Arts Electives (9 hours)

-Any three courses totaling 9 credit hours with an ART, DAN, MUS, PHO or THE* designation, and/or courses the following courses: HUM 120, CMN 103
+Any three courses totaling 9 credit hours with an ART, DAN, MUS, and Philosophy, Media, Literature

 * Courses with the THE designation used above in any of the requirements of the major, including the Theatre elective, may NOT be used as a Fine Arts Elective.